Severe Thunderstorms

 If you are outside

-• If lightning is occuring and a sturdy shelter is not available, get inside a hard-top automobile and keep the windows up.
+- If lightning is occurring and a sturdy shelter is not available, get inside a hard-top automobile and keep the windows up.

 If you are outside and no shelter is nearby